Glayc3/Other/README.md

-just a place to dump my random crap i do
+This is kinda just where i put other codes I make (python)